 Drown Family Character and Citizenship Award: Maurice Jenkins

 Recognizes a senior who embodies the best of the Academy, demonstrating good character and integrity, enthusiasm for and involvement in student life, a positive attitude, and a strong academic success.
 The scholarship award is to be used at the discretion of the graduating senior to enrich his or her college experience.

 Awarded to the senior with the most outstanding record in art, based on artistic activities and production, as determined by the Upper School art instructor.

-Senior Music Award: Brenden Fleming (Chorus) and David Valentine (Instrumental)
+Senior Music Award: Halle Berghoff (Chorus) and Maya Lopez (Instrumental)